spikedoanz/spikedoanz.github.io/content/from-bits-to-intelligence.md

 ---

-let's consider the default stack. from loss.backward() down to the hardware
+let's consider the default stack. from loss.backward() down to the hardware.

-gpt 2 (500)[^1] written in
+- gpt 2 (500)[^1] written in

-torch (2.3 million) running on
+- torch (2.3 million) running on

-python (1.7 million) running on
+- python (1.7 million) running on

-c compiled with gcc (10 million) running on
+- c compiled with gcc (10 million) running on

-linux (28.8 million)[^2] calling
+- linux (28.8 million)[^2] calling

-cuda kernels running on nvidia gpus written in an hdl
+- cuda kernels running on nvidia gpus written in an hdl

-this totals up to about 50 million loc, give and take a couple million[^3]
+this totals up to about 50 million loc, give and take a couple million[^3].

-while this gets you performance and reliability, it's not exactly educational. understanding this fully would be impossible
+while this gets you performance and reliability, it's not exactly educational. understanding this fully would be impossible.

 ---

+## the 100,000 line machine learning stack

-i propose an alternate stack, one aimed not at performance, but instead interpretability. consider this a [from the transistor](https://github.com/geohot/fromthetransistor), but for ml[^4]
+i propose an alternate stack, one aimed not at raw performance, but instead interpretability. consider this a [from the transistor](https://github.com/geohot/fromthetransistor), but for ml[^4].

 ### 1. hardware

-compute: gpu/dsp style chip, (verilog, 1000)[^5]
+- compute: gpu/dsp style chip, (verilog, 1000)[^5]

-host: cpu style chip, verilog (verilog, 1500)
+- host: cpu style chip, verilog (verilog, 1500)

-memory: mmu (verilog, 1000)
+- memory: mmu (verilog, 1000)

-storage: sd card driver (verilog, 150)
+- storage: sd card driver (verilog, 150)

 ### 2. software

-c compiler (python, 2000)[^6]
+- c compiler (python, 2000)[^6]

-python runtime (c, 50000)[^7]
+- python runtime (c, 50000)[^7]

-os (c, 2500)
+- os (c, 2500)

-file system: fat (c, 300)
+- file system: fat (c, 300)

-init, shell, download, cat, editor (c, 500)
+- user space: init, shell, download, cat, editor (c, 500)

 #### 3. tensors

-tensorlib: numpy-like (python, 500)
+- tensorlib: numpy-like (python, 500)

-autograd: (python, 5000)[^8]
+- autograd: (python, 5000)[^8]

 #### 4. machine learning

-data processing (500, python)
+- data processing (500, python)

-gpt 2 (500, python)
+- gpt 2 (500, python)

 ---